David-again/pawtastic_pet-basics/Readme.md

 ### A project I'm working on for a hypothetical pet-grooming agency.

 Got the idea from "Daily UI Challenge" screenshots of a hypothetical pet-grooming service.
-I am beginning with the registration page for the user's pet based on said screenshot (included in "./images/prototypes/Screenshots/").
+I am beginning with the registration page for the user's pet; (it is based on the screenshot found in "./images/prototypes/Screenshots/").

 Next will be the registration page for the pet's owner.
 Finally a MongoDB database to store and link the details of both pet(s) and owner.